FilipThorn/nf_mito-mania/README.md

 # nf_mito-mania
 Nextflow pipeline that assembles mitochondria scaffolds using MITObim, checks the scaffold by mapping reads to it using bwa mem, and calling variants in freebayes to obtain a consensus sequence.
+Workflow is based on a [`Mozes Blom`](https://github.com/MozesBlom/mitogenome) pipeline.

 ## Workflow